I like to cook and eat natural, healthy, and tasty foods, and I enjoy sharing recipes from my native Indian cuisine.

 - Reduce the heat.
 Add red the chili powder, coriander powder, and garam masala powder.
 Saute the mixture for 4-5 minutes or until the mixture is well cooked.
 Add water if needed to keep the gravy semi-solid or not very thick.

 - Add the paneer and baby corn mixture back to the pan.
 Mix well.

 - Add the milk cream and continue to saute for 1 minute.
 Add yogurt or thick curd, sugar, and remaining salt.

 - Continue to cook the mixture over low heat until it thickens and becomes semi-solid.
 Add chopped coriander leaves while reserving a few leaves for garnishing.
 Mix well.
 Turn off heat.

-- Paneer baby corn masala curry is ready!
+- Paneer baby corn masala is ready!
 Transfer it to a serving bowl.
-Garnish with a few chopped coriander leaves.
+Garnish with chopped coriander leaves.

-- Serve this curry with hot flatbreads like chapati, roti, poori, or with ghee rice, fried rice, etc. Dunk the flatbread in this creamy and thick curry and enjoy eating!
+- Serve this curry with hot flatbreads like chapati, roti, poori, or with ghee rice, fried rice, etc. Dunk flatbread in this creamy and thick curry and enjoy eating!